MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/configure-data-reporting.md

 ---
-title: Configure master data and view dashboards in the Hospital Emergency Response app | Microsoft Docs
+title: Configure data and view dashboards in the Hospital Emergency Response app | Microsoft Docs
 description: Provides provides detailed instructions for hospital IT admins to deploy and configure the sample app for their organization.
 author: pankajarora-msft
 manager: annbe
 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date: 05/13/2020
+ms.date: 06/10/2020
 ms.author: pankar
 ms.reviewer: kvivek
 searchScope:
   - PowerApps
 ---
-# Configure master data and view dashboards
+# Configure data and view dashboards

-This article provides information on how you can use the **Admin app** (model-driven app) to add and manage master data for your solution, use the Power BI dashboard to view key insights and metrics, and download the CDC data.
+This article provides information on how you can use:
+- **Admin** app to add and manage master data for your solution and configure the Power BI report URL
+- **Power BI dashboard** to view key insights and metrics
+- **Canvas App Label Management** app to extend mobile app labels
+- **Download Data for CDC** app to download the CDC data

 These tasks are typically performed by business admins in your organization.